 Parker’s Revenge was important because it showed how determined the men in the Lexington Militia were, even after having been crushed by the Redcoats earlier in the day.
 Parker and his men could have simply gone home and left the fighting to others.
 In fact, Parker himself was already sick from tuberculosis and would die around five months later.
 After the British passed through Lexington, Parker and his men joined the other Massachusetts militia units in chasing them back to Boston.
 Once they arrived, Parker and his men joined in the Siege of Boston.

-Timeline of Parker’s Revenge
+Parker’s Revenge Timeline

 This list shows the main battles and events that took place before and after Parker’s Revenge, and how it fits into the chronological order of the Boston Campaign.